-The practice of “prepping” is growing: the resurgence of the DIY movement among millennials and apocalyptic preparation among the super rich are indicators of this trend.
-The tech elite are buying islands and stocking them with food, renewable energy systems and ammunitions; hedge fund managers are purchasing land in remote areas and building independent infrastructure.
+The practice of “prepping” is growing: the resurgence of the DIY movement among millennials and apocalyptic preparation among the super-rich are indicators of this trend.
+The tech elite is buying islands and stocking them with food, renewable energy systems, and ammunitions; hedge fund managers are purchasing land in remote areas and building independent infrastructure.
 According to the New Yorker, survivalism has “expanded to more affluent quarters, taking root in Silicon Valley and New York City.”

 What are People Preparing For?

 An environmental cataclysm, prophetic apocalypses, failure of the energy grid, collapse of agricultural systems, viral outbreaks, the collapse of the financial market and overall economy, fascist regime takeovers, the list continues to grow.
 Survivalism has a long history: in 1961, President Kennedy called for Americans to build bombs or fallout shelters due to Cold War fears.
 Long before that, survivalism was the normal way of life.

 While largely driven by fear and independence, this movement is also driven by an interest in sustainable and off-grid living.
 Though a traditional survivalist future mirrors a scene in Mad Max or Cormac McCarthy’s The Road, the so-called “Thrivalist” movement grounds survivalism in collaboration, sustainability, and community.

 Test Alert message found here and some really long text to go with it in case of wrapping I want to see it

 From the moment you wake up, you are dependent on systems and materials, from the electrical grid to the food supply chain.
 If you wear glasses, have a significant food allergies, drive to work on a road, or purchase groceries in a store, then you are reliant.
 When you are reliant, you are not independent, and thus, less likely to survive on your own.